3m3kalionel/slate/source/index.html.md

-POST /api/v1/user/verify | Verifies a registered user that has forgotten his password GET /api/v1/user/reset/:token | Allows a registered user to reset his password GET /api/v1/users | Allows a logged in user to search for a user
+POST /api/v1/user/verify | Verifies a registered user that has forgotten his password GET /api/v1/user/reset/:token | Allows a registered user to reset his password GET /api/v1/users | Allows a logged in user to search for a user GET /api/v1/users/search | Allows a logged in user to search all users in the application

 ### Groups